-Dinosaur is a not to missed but hard to find ride in the land of animals real, ancient and imagined.
+Dinosaur is a not to miss but hard-to-find ride in the land of animals real, ancient, and imagined.
 We’ve posted about it before.
 It is a fun ride with lots of details.
-Don’t miss the chemical formulas for ketchup, mustard and mayo that still exists from when the ride was sponsored by McDonalds.
-I don’t remember its predecessor Countdown to Extinction but I hope the Dinosaurs stay and the rumors of this becoming an Indiana Jones themed ride like its similar cousin in Disneyland are just rumors.
+Don’t miss the chemical formulas for ketchup, mustard, and mayo that still exists from when the ride was sponsored by Mcdonald’s.
+I don’t remember its predecessor Countdown to Extinction but I hope the Dinosaurs stay and the rumors of this becoming an Indiana Jones-themed ride like its similar cousin in Disneyland are just rumors.

 4. Small Bites

 [Animal Kingdom is the park to snack in.
 I would recommend eating your way around the park focusing less on a meal and more on finding small food experiences.
 Picture to the right is falafel from Mr. Kamal’s with tzatziki / siracha fries hiding in the background.
 Looking for something light but more substantial?
 The Satu’li Canteen in Pandora is great quick food too.
 And save a little room for Eight Spoon Café and their creative mac and cheese.
 We’ve barely scratched the surface on all the great options so go and explore.